Movements for the annexation of Canada to the United States: 1860s

+William Seward, subsequently Secretary of State under Abraham Lincoln, predicted in 1860 that western British North America, from Manitoba to British Columbia, would join the United States along with Russian Alaska.
+Many in Britain, such as Goldwin Smith and The Times of London, were pessimistic about the future of British North America and agreed with Seward; The Times said that Britain would only object if the United States attempted to take the territory by force.
+Most Canadians were strongly opposed to the prospect of American annexation.
+Reports of the Annexation Bill of 1866 — a bill introduced in the U.S. House of Representatives that, contrary to myth, never came to a vote — might have been one of the many factors behind Canadian Confederation in 1867.
+Much more serious were the Fenian raids made by Irish Americans across the border in 1866, which spurred a wave of patriotic feeling that helped the cause of Confederation.
+The American Civil War further convinced many Canadians that the American experiment was a failure.

 British Columbia

-United States Secretary of State William Seward predicted in 1860 that western British North America, from Manitoba to British Columbia, would with Russian Alaska join the United States.
-Many in Britain, such as Goldwin Smith and The Times of London, were pessimistic about the future of British North America and agreed with Seward; The Times said that Britain would only object if the United States attempted to take the territory by force.
-In the late 1860s, residents of British Columbia, which was not yet a Canadian province, responded to the United States' purchase of Alaska with fear of being surrounded by American territory.
+In the late 1860s, residents of the Colony of British Columbia, which was not yet a Canadian province, responded to the United States' 1867 purchase of Alaska with fear of being surrounded by American territory.
 Some residents wanted the colony to be the next American purchase.
-Local opinion was divided, as the three Vancouver Island newspapers supported annexation to the United States, while the three mainland newspapers rejected the idea.
+Local opinion was divided, with the three Vancouver Island newspapers supported annexation to the United States, while the three mainland newspapers rejected the idea.
 Even opponents of the annexation scheme admitted that Great Britain had neglected the region and that grievances were justified.
-Nonetheless, annexation sentiment disappeared within a few months and prominent leaders moved toward confederation with Canada.
+Nonetheless, annexation sentiment largely disappeared within a few months, and prominent leaders moved toward confederation with Canada.

 Petitions circulated in favour of American annexation.
-The first, in 1867, was addressed to Queen Victoria, demanding that the British government assume the colony's debts and establish a steamer link, or allow the colony to join the U.S. In 1869, a second petition was addressed to President Ulysses S. Grant, asking him to negotiate American annexation of the territory from Britain.
+The first, in 1867, was addressed to Queen Victoria, demanding that the British government either assume the colony's debts and establish a steamer link or allow the colony to join the United States.
+In 1869, a second petition was addressed to President Ulysses S. Grant, asking him to negotiate American annexation of the territory from Britain.
 It was delivered to Grant by Vincent Colyer, Indian Commissioner for Alaska, on December 29, 1869.
-Both petitions were signed by only a small fraction of the colony's population, and British Columbia was ultimately admitted as a Canadian province in 1871.
+The petitions were each signed by only a small fraction of the colony's population, and British Columbia was ultimately admitted as a Canadian province in 1871.